Providing needs, education, and support for children from hard places.

 I didn't even know my children existed the first decade of their lives.
 We didn't meet until they were ages 10 and 13, living in a group home under state care.
 From that fateful meeting forward, we have spent our lives colliding into this thing we call family - laughing, struggling, and crying along the way.
 Together, we fight the after effects of trauma, neglect, and abuse - things like depression, defiance, confusion, anger, stress, addiction, and everything in between.
 Max's Treehouse is my way of fighting for children just like the two I am privileged to call my very own.

-Max's Treehouse is a 501(c)(3) nonprofit organization created to help children in difficult circumstances.
-We believe that what really sets our organization apart from the crowd is our first hand knowledge and experience of what trauma can do to a child.
+Max's Treehouse was created to help children in difficult circumstances.
+We believe that what really sets us apart from the crowd is our first hand knowledge and experience of what trauma can do to a child.
 Our story is one born of pain, born in the darkness, and even though our three founders have over 30 years of combined experience working with youth in a professional capacity, what really matters to us is this: it's personal.
 This isn't work.
 This is our life.

 Christine Fuhrman, adoptee, LCSW